RandomKiddo/HackAI2025/README.md

 :heavy_exclamation_mark: ***THIS REPO MAY HAVE BEEN CHANGED OR UPDATED SINCE THE ORIGINAL HACK AI VERSION*** :heavy_exclamation_mark: <br>
 :heavy_exclamation_mark: ***SEE [THE HACK AI RELEASE](https://github.com/RandomKiddo/HackAI2025/releases/tag/hackai2025) FOR THAT VERSION*** :heavy_exclamation_mark:
+:warning: ***SIGNIFICANT CHANGES AND IMPROVEMENTS HAVE BEEN MADE TO THE MODEL, BUT A LOT OF IT HAS BEEN LEFT UNPUBLISHED, AS IT IS PART OF AN UNDER-DEVELOPMENT SYSTEM*** :warning:

 ___